Executive Research Fellow

 March 2002: Completed Master’s program, Graduate School of Policy Studies, Chuo University (Master of Policy Studies)

-2002 Research Fellow, GLOCOM, International University of Japan
+2002: Researcher, GLOCOM, International University of Japan